Sam Black (public relations): Optometry

-Black represented Warwickshire and Northants on the first Association of Optometrists (AOP), he was elected in 1946.
-He volunteered to serve on the Association's Parliamentary and Health Services, and Publicity and Public Relations Committees.
+Black represented Warwickshire and Northants on the first AOP; he was elected in 1946.
+He volunteered to serve on the Association's Parliamentary and Health Services, and Publicity and Public Relations committees.
 Black also helped to publish the first issue of The Optical Practitioner, in May 1947.
-The publication changed its name to AOP newsletter; Black continued as the editor and publisher of that publication, and Vision magazine, until he left in 1955 to take up his position at BEAMA.
+The publication changed its name to AOP newsletter; Black continued as the editor and publisher of that publication, and Vision magazine, until he left in 1955 to take up his position at British Electrical and Allied Manufacturers (BEAMA).

-During his time with the AOP Black served on many committees including; the Ministry of Health Spectacle Frames Committee, Visual Welfare Committee, Publications Committee and the Ministry of Health Optical Committee.
-He also served on the Penman Committee, which was set up to monitor payments to optometrists and served on the Optical Whitley Council.
+During his time with the AOP, Black served on the Ministry of Health Spectacle Frames Committee, Visual Welfare Committee, Publications Committee and the Ministry of Health Optical Committee.
+He also served on the Penman Committee, which was set up to monitor payments to optometrists, and served on the Optical Whitley Council.
 Black was appointed Vice-Chairman of the Oxfordshire Ophthalmic Services Committee and went on to become Secretary to the Oxford Regional Hospital Board Advisory Committee.
-Black was appointed the official expert on eye care for BBC Radio 4's Woman's Hour and was director of the AOP Information Bureau, and edited their magazine 'Vision' for the public.
+Black was appointed the official expert on eye care for BBC Radio 4's Woman's Hour and was director of the AOP Information Bureau, and edited their magazine Vision for the public.

 His most notable campaigns were to pay greater attention to children's eyesight, have refresher courses for opticians and link vision with how drivers perform on the road.